One ML of Dermal Filler - How Small Measures Go a Long Way

 Dermal Fillers Are All Different When Measuring One Milliliter.

 Every dermal filler on the market comes with its own rheology, otherwise known as its own personality.
 In fact, not one filler is the same.
-Just like your favorite shoe designer, not one shoe is the same as the other.
+Just like your favourite shoe designer, not one shoe is the same as the other.
 They all have different fits, comfort, and material.
 As a result, they are all very different to wear.
 Also, not all dermal fillers react the same with every person.
 Therefore, it’s never a one size fits all process.

 How Your Body Influences Fillers.